bitdessin/CircSeqAlignTk/README.md

 # CircSeqAlignTk

-CircSeqAlignTk is an R package for end-to-end analysis, from alignment to visualization, of RNA-seq data obtained from organelles or organisms with circular genome sequences, such as bacteria, viruses, and viroids.
+CircSeqAlignTk is designed for end-to-end RNA-Seq data analysis of circular genome sequences, from alignment to visualization.
+It mainly targets viroids which are composed of 246-401 nt circular RNAs.
-In addition, CircSeqAlignTk implements a tidy interface to generate synthetic sequencing data that mimic real RNA-seq data, allowing developers to evaluate the performance of alignment tools, new alignment algorithms, and new workflows.
+In addition, CircSeqAlignTk implements a tidy interface to generate synthetic sequencing data that mimic real RNA-Seq data, allowing developers to evaluate the performance of alignment tools and workflows.

 ## Installation